-The orbit of $(W,\mu,\Delta,\eta,\epsilon,(T_r))$ is closed, due to the following reason: the condition of being a commutative cocommutative Hopf algebra is a closed condition.
-All such Hopf algebras have finite automorphism groups, since they can be identified with the automorphism groups of some finite groups.
-This implies that all stabilizers for the action are finite, and therefore the dimensions of all the orbits of such Hopf algebras in $\mathbb{A}^{N}$ are equal.
+The $\GL(W)$-orbit of $(W,\mu,\Delta,\eta,\epsilon,(T_r))$ is closed by the following argument.
+The condition of being a commutative cocommutative Hopf algebra is a closed condition.
+Every such Hopf algebra is of the form $KG$ for some finite abelian group $G$ (we can recover $G$ as the group of group-like elements in $W$).
+The automorphism group of such a Hopf algebra is then identifiable with the automorphism group of $G$, which is finite.
+Since the stabilizers of a point is identifiable with the group of automorphisms of the Hopf algebra given by the point, this implies that all stabilizers for the $\GL(W)$-action are finite, and therefore the dimensions of all the orbits of such Hopf algebras in $\mathbb{A}^{N}$ are equal.
 But this means that no orbit can be contained in the closure of another orbit, as this would imply that it has a smaller dimension.
 We conclude the above discussion in the following corollary: \begin{corollary} Let $R$ be a finite ring, let $M$ be a finite $R$-module, and let $W=KM$ be equipped with the structure tensors $(\mu,\Delta, u,\epsilon,(T_r))$.
-Then the constructible maps $W^{\ot q}\to W^{\ot p}$ span $\Hom_{\Aut_R(M)}(W^{\ot q},W^{\ot p})$ for every $p,q\in \N$. \end{corollary} \begin{proof} This follows from the fact that the orbit of a commutative cocommutative Hopf algbera is necessarily closed, and the fact that we can identify the automorphism group of $(W,\mu,\Delta,u,\epsilon,(T_r))$ with $\Aut_R(M)$. \end{proof}
+Then the constructible maps $W^{\ot q}\to W^{\ot p}$ span $\Hom_{\Aut_R(M)}(W^{\ot q},W^{\ot p})$ for every $p,q\in \N$. \end{corollary} \begin{proof} This follows Theorem~\ref{thm:of.udi}, and from our observations above that the orbit of a commutative cocommutative Hopf algebra is necessarily closed, and that the automorphism group of $(W,\mu,\Delta,u,\epsilon,(T_r))$ is isomorphic to $\Aut_R(M)$. \end{proof}